 KFA has a strong understanding of construction processes and project management methodologies, allowing us to coordinate resources, schedules, and budgets efficiently.
 Armed with excellent communication and organizational skills enables KFA to keep all stakeholders informed and updated throughout the project lifecycle, ensuring that timelines and deadlines are met and expectations are exceeded.

 KFA attention to detail is evident in our ability to create comprehensive project plans and monitor progress, identifying potential roadblocks or issues and proactively developing solutions to overcome them.
 KFA is skilled in managing initial project design review preparations, including city permitting with the relevant DRB and building planning departments, change requests, scope creep, and other project risks, ensuring that the project remains on track and within budget.

-Overall, as a Residence Remodel Pre-Construction Project Coordinator, KFA has a passion for delivering high-quality results and exceeding client expectations.
+Overall, as a Residence Remodel Pre-Construction and/or full-on Project Manager, KFA has a passion for delivering high-quality results and exceeding client expectations.
 KFA is dedicated to providing exceptional customer service, building strong relationships with clients and vendors, and ensuring that every project is delivered to the highest standards of quality and professionalism.
 Detailed proposals are prepared free of charge with no obligation.

 Glass Reinforced Concrete (GRC) architectural cladding panels